 Obituary: Brian Harvey

-The optometrist who was described as “passionate about raising the status of the profession” passed away in 2019
+The optometrist who was described as “passionate about raising the status of the profession” has passed away.

 Mr Harvey is remembered by his daughter, a retired optometrist, Clare Jones.

 “Brian was born in 1928.
 At 16, he worked in the workshop of his father’s optical practice, George T Harvey’s of Saville Row, Newcastle, which was established in 1927.
 He completed his National Service in Egypt in the Royal Army Medical Corps.
 (RAMC), working in the spectacle depot from 1946 to 1949.

 “He studied ophthalmic optics at Northampton Polytechnic, London, from 1949 to 1952, one of 50 students on the first three-year course which became the BSc in Optometry.